maui-pss/maui-build/README.md

 mauibuild make -n resolve
 ```

-Tasks are chained, so after a resolve a build will automatically be executed.
+Tasks are chained, so after a resolve a build will automatically be executed
+if at least one component changed since the previous resolve.

 Every time the manifest file changes you have to type the above command.